 CP 215 Integrated Circuits and Interfacing 3-3-4

 For CPET and other NON-EET majors, this course supplements EL 115 (Digital Fundamentals) with basic linear and interface electronics.
 Topics covered include simple power supplies, op-amps, stepper motors, A/D & D/A conversion, and interfacing a computer bus.
 Advanced digital topics such as synchronous logic, programmable logic devices and Digital Signal Processing will also be covered.
 The labs demonstrate real world implementation of otherwise abstract academic concepts.
 Fluency with the use of test equipment and debugging skills will also be stressed in the laboratory environment.
-(Prerequisites: EL 101 and EL 115 or permission of department head of Computer Engineering Technology)
+(Prerequisites: CP107, EL 101, and EL 115; or permission of department head of Computer Engineering Technology.
+Strongly recommend having previously taken or to be concurrently taking EL 144.)

 CP 222 Data Communications and Internetworking 3-3-4